-Question/Topic: Developing groupings of private crossings based on characteristic such as passive crossing categorization?
+Question/Topic: Developing groupings of private crossings based on characteristic: such as passive crossing categorization?

-- Private crossing categories were discussed in conjunction with the list created at the Fort Snelling, MN, public meeting.
-New categories were discussed, and the list was expanded (Table 7). - Another means of differentiating private crossings is through use of the subcategories, i.e., annual average daily traffic (AADT), and types of traffic.
+➤ Private crossing categories were discussed in conjunction with the list created at the Fort Snelling, MN, public meeting.
+New categories were discussed, and the list was expanded (Table 7).